-To put it simply, ECM is the overarching content management strategy employed mostly by large enterprises, but also SMB-sized organizations.
-ECM is not only concerned with digital asset management, but also other forms of content management, including marketing resources and media assets.
+To put it simply, enterprise content management is the overarching content management strategy employed mostly by large enterprises, but also SMB-sized organizations.
+Enterprise content management is not only concerned with digital asset management, but also other forms of content management, including marketing resources and media assets.
 So ECMs really need to be multifaceted to cope with the demands of a large enterprise.

 So if DAM is part of ECM, how exactly are they different?

 One key difference between enterprise content management and DAM is that DAM has a more specialized focus, and is primarily used to manage rich media assets such as video, audio, brand images, etc. An ECM system is more all-encompassing and focuses on file management more generally.
 It is typically used to store more basic file formats such as MS Office files and PDFs.
 As a result, ECM systems may struggle to offer the same level of rich media file organization capabilities as DAM systems.

 Many modern digital asset management systems have a number of features that are geared towards the storage of rich media assets such as:

 - AI-powered tagging that scans the contents of an image upon upload and automatically creates tags, which help to easily locate the image at a later date